saul/cvar-unhide-s2/cvarlist.md

 snd_steamaudio_hybrid_reverb_transition_time | devonly | Default: 1<br>Set the transition time (in seconds) between convolution and parametric reverb. snd_steamaudio_invalid_path_length | devonly | Default: 0<br>Path length of invalid path in inches.
-Set this to .0 to use direct distance as path length. snd_steamaudio_ir_duration | cheat | Default: 2<br>The time delay between a sound being emitted and the last audible reflection in Steam Audio. snd_steamaudio_load_pathing_data | cheat | Default: true<br>If set, baked pathing data is loaded.
-Steam Audio Hammer entities can successfully use pathing in this case. snd_steamaudio_load_reverb_data | cheat | Default: true<br>If set, baked reverb data is loaded.
-Reset it to zero during an format changes of baked data until all data is updated. snd_steamaudio_max_convolution_sources | cheat | Default: 4<br>The maximum number of simultaneous sources that can be modeled by Steam Audio. snd_steamaudio_max_hrtf_normalization_gain_db | devonly | Default: 6<br>Maximum gain any HRTF could have during volume normalization. snd_steamaudio_max_occlusion_samples | cheat | Default: 64<br>The maximum number of rays that can be traced for volumetric occlusion by Steam Audio. snd_steamaudio_normalize_default_hrtf_volume | devonly | Default: true<br>Normalize volume of default HRTF dataset across all directions. snd_steamaudio_num_bounces | cheat | Default: 128<br>The maximum number of times any ray can bounce when using Steam Audio. snd_steamaudio_num_diffuse_samples | cheat | Default: 2048<br>The number of directions considered for ray bounce by Steam Audio.
+Set this to .0 to use direct distance as path length. snd_steamaudio_ir_duration | cheat | Default: 2<br>The time delay between a sound being emitted and the last audible reflection in Steam Audio. snd_steamaudio_load_pathing_data | devonly | Default: true<br>If set, baked pathing data is loaded.
+Steam Audio Hammer entities can successfully use pathing in this case. snd_steamaudio_load_reverb_data | devonly | Default: true<br>If set, baked reverb data is loaded.
+Reset it to zero during an format changes of baked data until all data is updated. snd_steamaudio_max_convolution_sources | cheat | Default: 4<br>The maximum number of simultaneous sources that can be modeled by Steam Audio. snd_steamaudio_max_hrtf_normalization_gain_db | devonly | Default: 6<br>Maximum gain any HRTF could have during volume normalization. snd_steamaudio_max_occlusion_samples | cheat | Default: 64<br>The maximum number of rays that can be traced for volumetric occlusion by Steam Audio. snd_steamaudio_max_probes_customdata | devonly | Default: 4294967295<br>Maximum number of probes to create when baking custom data. snd_steamaudio_max_probes_pathing | devonly | Default: 4294967295<br>Maximum number of probes to create when baking paths. snd_steamaudio_max_probes_reverb | devonly | Default: 4294967295<br>Maximum number of probes to create when baking reverb. snd_steamaudio_normalize_default_hrtf_volume | devonly | Default: true<br>Normalize volume of default HRTF dataset across all directions. snd_steamaudio_num_bounces | cheat | Default: 128<br>The maximum number of times any ray can bounce when using Steam Audio. snd_steamaudio_num_diffuse_samples | cheat | Default: 2048<br>The number of directions considered for ray bounce by Steam Audio.